ni/measurement-plugin-python/examples/README.md

 ### Setting up the Example Measurements

 The example measurements shared are *poetry-based* projects.
-Follow the below steps to  for setting up the example measurement:
+Follow the below steps to set up the example measurement:

 1. Install `poetry`.
 Refer to <https://python-poetry.org/docs/#installation> for information on installing poetry.